-To prime the pump or check to visually see if the pump is primed, slowly undo the plug on top of the pump discharge elbow (see Fig.4) and stop after about 3 turns.
+To prime the pump or check to visually see if the pump is primed, slowly undo the priming plug (see fig. 3) on top of the pump and stop after about 3 turns.
 If the pump is primed, fluid & air will escape from around the plug threads.
 This indicates that the pump housing is full, and the plug can be tightened back up.
 If no fluid is escaping from around the threads, completely remove the plug & carefully remove the plug.
-Fluid or water can be poured into this opening to fill the pump cavity, and a visual of the fluid level inside the pump can be made.
-The level should be approximately to the top of the pump housing.
+Drill fluid or water can be poured into this opening to fill the pump cavity, and a visual of the fluid level inside the pump can be made.
+The level should be approximately to the top of the pump priming hole.